Does this make them bad exercises?

 But because we’re dealing with body composition, and everyone’s differing structures, muscle insertions, injury history etc., those indicator lifts don’t need to be limited to just the squat, bench and deadlift.

-There was a period of my training when I was dabbling in powerlifting competition where all I would do is focus my training around the ‘big 3’.
+There was a period of my training when I was dabbling in powerlifting competitions and I would focus my training around the ‘big 3’.
 I worked on perfecting my technique and building strength sensibly, but ultimately my knees, shoulders and low back just kept getting hurt.
 And that’s when I made my switch to exclusively focusing on bodybuilding.

 Don’t get me wrong, I think the big 3 are great movements.
 The problem is, you need to be built right to use them progressively over time.